wbernardo-star/mcp_orchestrator_production/README.md

 ### Why This Matters

-The MCP v2 is not a chatbot wrapper — it is a **real orchestration platform**.
+This MCP v2 is not a chatbot wrapper — it is a **real orchestration platform**.

 Traditional agent frameworks rely on a single LLM to guess workflows.
 MCP v2 instead uses: